Taiwan Shuts Down As Typhoon Krathon Approaches - UrduPoint

 Taiwan Shuts Down As Typhoon Krathon Approaches

-Taiwan shut down schools and closed its financial markets on Wednesday as Typhoon Krathon pounded its south and east with torrential rains and winds ahead of its expected landfall
+Taiwan shut down schools and closed its financial markets on Wednesday as Typhoon Krathon pounded the island with torrential rains and strong winds ahead of its expected landfall

-Kaohsiung, (APP - UrduPoint / Pakistan Point News - 2nd Oct, 2024) Taiwan shut down schools and closed its financial markets on Wednesday as Typhoon Krathon pounded its south and east with torrential rains and winds ahead of its expected landfall.
+Kaohsiung, (APP - UrduPoint / Pakistan Point News - 2nd Oct, 2024) Taiwan shut down schools and closed its financial markets on Wednesday as Typhoon Krathon pounded the island with torrential rains and strong winds ahead of its expected landfall.

-Krathon, packing sustained wind speeds of 173 kilometres (107 miles) per hour and gusts of up to 209 kph -- was 140 kilometres southwest of southern Kaohsiung as of 10:00 am (0200 GMT), the Central Weather Administration (CWA) said.
+Krathon, with sustained wind speeds of 144 kilometres (89 miles) per hour and gusts of up to 180 kph, was 100 kilometres southwest of the major port city Kaohsiung at 9 pm (1300 GMT), the Central Weather Administration (CWA) said.

+The government announced that offices and schools across the island will remain closed on Thursday.
+The interior ministry said around 10,000 people had been evacuated from vulnerable areas as a precaution.

-The typhoon, downgraded overnight to medium from strong under Taiwan's measurement system, is now expected to arrive near Kaohsiung or Tainan on Thursday morning, the agency said, a day later than previously forecast.
+The typhoon, downgraded overnight to medium from strong under Taiwan's measurement system, was expected to arrive near southwestern Kaohsiung or Tainan on Thursday morning, the agency said, a day later than previously forecast.

 "This typhoon is moving very slowly.
-The time of its landfall continues to be delayed.
-The latest forecast is that the typhoon's centre will make landfall at about 10 am tomorrow," said CWA chief Cheng Chia-ping.
+The time of its landfall continues to be delayed," said CWA chief Cheng Chia-ping, adding it will weaken rapidly after landing.

-"After making landfall, it will weaken rapidly.
-It will weaken into a tropical depression on (Thursday) morning, and basically dissipate over the land of Taiwan," he said at a government briefing.

-Offices and schools across the island were closed and the interior ministry said more than 10,000 people had been evacuated from vulnerable areas as a precaution.

-President Lai Ching-te had warned Tuesday that the typhoon was likely to cause "catastrophic damage" and urged the public to be "particularly vigilant" due to its relatively rare route as the typhoon was forecast to exit from the island's east coast.
+Premier Cho Jung-tai urged the public to stay at home and remain vigilant.

-All domestic flights and ferry services were cancelled Wednesday, and around 250 international flights were suspended.
+All domestic flights and around 250 international flights were cancelled on Wednesday.
+Domestic flights will be suspended again on Thursday.

-Nearly 40,000 troops were on standby for relief efforts, the defence ministry said.

-Across Taiwan, 46 typhoon-related injuries had been reported as of Wednesday and one person in western Yunlin county was reported missing after falling into the sea, authorities said.
+Two people had been killed, two were missing and more than 100 injured by late Wednesday, according to the National Fire Agency.

+A 70-year-old man was rushed to hospital after he fell while trimming trees in eastern Hualien county on Tuesday and died in hospital on Wednesday.

 Typhoons are common around the region at this time of year.